 The Honors College accepts applications from incoming freshmen, as well as both transfer students and current OU students who have earned 15+ credit hours with an unweighted GPA of at least 3.4.
 Admission is based on a combination of demonstrated academic success (GPA, test scores) and the ability to write a well-organized, college-appropriate essay.

 The Honors College reviews applications year-round.
-Incoming freshmen can apply after they are admitted to OU.
-The priority admissions deadline is February 1, but we recommend incoming students apply to the Honors College before May of their senior year to have ample time to enroll in Honors courses.
+Eligible incoming freshmen can apply after they are admitted to OU.
+The priority deadline is February 1.
+We recommend incoming students apply to the Honors College before May of their senior year to have ample time to enroll in Honors courses.

 Applications may require up to 4 weeks for processing from the time of submission.
-Students who are not accepted but receive a deferral letter are eligible to apply again.
-All admissions decisions will be notified by mail and email.
+Students who are not accepted but receive a deferral notice are eligible to apply again.
+All decisions will be sent by email.

 NOTE: All students must be fully admitted to OU before their Honors College application will be processed.

-• An unweighted high school GPA of 3.75+, or you rank in the top 10% of your graduating class.
+A high school GPA of at least a 3.75, or rank in the top 10% of graduating class

-• Completion of an essay that responds to a prompt on our application.
+Completion of an essay responding to a prompt on the Honors College application

 Students entering the University of Oklahoma from another university are eligible to apply with: